|

 Institute, Leninsky prospect 53, Moscow, Russia

-of the electron distribution function and the electric field in
+electron distribution function and the electric field in a

 sharp temperature gradient from one side (plasma–cold matter